HarishDubbaka/Docker-k8s/Day55/Readme.md

 # 📁 Default kubeconfig Explained

-The default kubeconfig is the configuration file used by `kubectl` to connect to a Kubernetes cluster.
+The kubeconfig file is used by **kubectl** to connect to the cluster.

-### Default Location
+Default location:

-For every user on Linux:

 ```
 $HOME/.kube/config
 ```

-`kubectl` automatically reads this file when you run commands like:
+Typical commands using this configuration:

 ```bash
 kubectl get nodes